Congress wants to know why the incoming Interior chief is keeping his calendar secret

 The fight over Bernhardt’s calendars signals one of the bigger controversies ahead in his tenure after his likely confirmation as Interior secretary.
 Environmentalists have charged Bernhardt, and his predecessor Ryan Zinke, of politicizing Freedom of Information Act responses, omitting calendar entries, and even stretching the boundaries of the Federal Records Act.

 “It worries me a lot that that’s not being followed,” House Natural Resources chair Raúl Grijalva (D-Ariz.) tells Mother Jones.
-The calendar “is the window into decision-making.
-That’s a good example of what’s been a pattern under Zinke and now under Bernhardt, which is to basically to make it very difficult for people to get information.”
+The calendar “is the window into decision-making.”

 Calendars of public officials can help reveal who is influencing the policy and provide some measure of accountability when certain special interests appear to have a particular hold over the decision-making.
 Scott Pruitt’s early calendars showed his close coordination with oil industry executives, for example, as his EPA decided to reverse regulations on methane emissions.
 It’s also become more common for officials to keep secret calendars.